containers/podman/README.md

 Tutorials on using Podman.

 **[Remote Client](https://github.com/containers/podman/blob/main/docs/tutorials/remote_client.md)**
-A brief how-to on using the Podman remote-client.
+A brief how-to on using the Podman remote client.

 **[Basic Setup and Use of Podman in a Rootless environment](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md)**
 A tutorial showing the setup and configuration necessary to run Rootless Podman.